Sleep apnoea affects millions of people.

 Another cause of sleep apnoea and snoring is an obstruction of your nose and the base of your tongue which will need to be properly diagnosed in order for us to successfully treat it.

-To find out more about our sleep apnoea treatments, or to make an appointment with us, please click here.
+To find out more about our sleep apnoea treatments at clinic in Melbourne, or to make an appointment with us, please click here.